-There is also informal CPD methods, that are unstructured, and are a self-directed learning.
+There are also informal CPD methods, that are unstructured, and are a self-directed learning.
 This refers to any development activities that are guided by the learners, which are often are done without following a curriculum.

 The majority of professional roles have set requirements for CPD ongoing logs, like Solicitors, HR professionals, and Drs as an example.

 It is necessary for the individuals to provide proof they are up to date and able to adhere to the assessment’s standards.